ecoinvent/ecoinvent-topology/README.md

 The repository is a mix of SQL, bash scripts, and Python.
 See the file "topology-journal.rst" for instructions and journal of what was done and why.

+## Python requirements

+The Python code is compatible with Python 2.7.
+It requires the following libraries:

+lxml
+fastkml
+fiona
+shapely
+progressbar
+unicodecsv
+babel

 ## Exporting selected geometries

 Modify this command to get the names you want: